-(See also Benign Gynecologic Lesions and see also Gynecologic Tumors.)
+(see Benign Gynecologic Lesions and see Gynecologic Tumors.)

 A pelvic mass may be detected during routine gynecologic examination.

 Pelvic masses may originate from gynecologic organs (cervix, uterus, uterine adnexa) or from other pelvic organs (intestine, bladder, ureters, skeletal muscle, bone).

 Type of mass tends to vary by age group.

 In infants, in utero maternal hormones may stimulate development of adnexal cysts during the first few months of life.
 This effect is rare.

 At puberty, menstrual fluid may accumulate and form a vaginal mass (hematocolpos) because outflow is obstructed.
 The cause is usually an imperforate hymen; other causes include congenital malformations of the uterus, cervix, or vagina.